techgnosis/router/readme.md

 ## DNS
-Router has `/etc/resolv.conf` pointing to upstairs router
+Router has `/etc/resolv.conf` pointing to CloudFlare 1.1.1.1

 Laptop `/etc/resolv.conf` points to upstairs router because the router has no DNS forwarder